housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 ![item comments components](https://files.slack.com/files-pri/T0LA4NDHS-F2ABUUH6J/pasted_image_at_2016_09_10_11_43_pm.png "Item Comment Components"){: .article-image }

-Now to allow the user to navigate between these pages, we're going to have to include some basic routing in our application.
+To allow the user to navigate between these pages, we're going to have to include some basic routing in our application.
 Before we begin, let's create the item comments component.

 {% highlight bash %}
 ng g component ItemComments
 {% endhighlight %}

-Next, let's create `app.routes.ts` in our `app` folder.
+Next, create a `app.routes.ts` file in your `app` folder.

 {% highlight javascript %}
 // app.routes.ts